Welcome to St. Mary's, Tamerton Foliot, Plymouth, in the County of Devon and the Diocese of Exeter.

 Annual Parochial Church Meeting

-Our Parish Safeguarding Policy for St. Mary's is currently being updated and will replace the current policy which can be found here.
+Our Parish Safeguarding Policy for St. Mary's has been updated and can be found at the back of Church and here and the appendices are here.

 Data Protection Update and Information

 Your data and information will be kept secure and private.
 It will not be passed on to any third party unless it is necessary for Safeguarding/Child Protection or a medical emergency in which case it will be passed to the appropriate authorities.
 We will take steps to ensure that all personal data we hold is kept secure at all times by all those who hold them.
-The information we hold will be kept up to date and can be checked by you at any time by contacting the Revd.
-Preb.
-David Gill, or the PCC Secretary, Colin Stockman.
+The information we hold will be kept up to date and can be checked by you at any time by contacting the PCC Secretary, Colin Stockman.

 Under the GDPR you have;